IBM/prompt-declaration-language/docs/tutorial.md

 --8<-- "./examples/tutorial/calling_apis.pdl"
 ```

-In this program, we first prompt the user to enter a query about the weather in some location (assigned to variable `QUERY`).
+In this program, we first define a query about the weather in some location (assigned to variable `QUERY`).
 The next block is a call to a granite model with few-shot examples to extract the location, which we assign to variable `LOCATION`.
-The next block makes an API call with Python.
+The next block makes an API call with Python (mocked in this example).
 Here the `LOCATION` is appended to the `url`.
 The result is a JSON object, which may be hard to interpret for a human user.
 So we make a final call to an LLM to interpret the JSON in terms of weather.
 Notice that many blocks have `contribute` set to `[]` to hide intermediate results.

 ##  Data Block